Think about the next customer service call that your rep will take. Do you want the call to be fast or good?

 Why is average handle time important?

 Average handle time is an essential customer service metric because it relates to the customer's most valued commodity: time.
-In fact, according to Forrester, 66% of adults believe that the most important thing a company can do is value their time.
-By measuring AHT, you can monitor how well your customer service team is meeting this demand and make necessary changes to your support and service offers, if needed.
+Nowadays, customers expect to engage with someone immediately when seeking support.
+By measuring AHT, you can monitor how well your customer service team meets this demand and make necessary changes to your support and service offers.